 The best way to prove new injuries, or that your existing injuries have been aggravated—and require further medical care/expenses as a direct result—is with medical evidence.
 Your doctor’s narrative, your medical bills, and your full medical history, including all reports related to your existing and new injuries, may need to be disclosed during a claim in order to recover your full benefit amount.

 While a doctor’s testimony and medical evidence are the two strongest evidence types when proving new injuries or aggravation of preexisting injuries, they are not the only ones; witness reports, police reports, video footage, physical damage and evidence from the car accident, and even your own testimony can all be key in proving that you sustained new injuries in the car accident, or that your existing injuries were worsened as a direct result.

 In addition to trying to prove that your injuries from the car accident are not original, a car accident company may also try to argue that your damages amount should be reduced due to the partial fault on your behalf.
 This law, known as the law of comparative negligence, reads that a judge in such as case shall “reduce the amount of damages otherwise awarded to the plaintiff in proportion to his or her percentage of fault.”

 Understanding the car insurance and tort systems can be confusing.
-To help you navigate the legal waters and recover your full damages amount even if you have a preexisting medical condition, contact an experienced Atlanta car insurance attorney.
-At Millar & Mixon, LLC, our injury attorneys are ready to help you prove that you deserve to be compensated for all injuries or aggravated injuries that are related to your accident, and that you were not at fault for the occurrence of your car accident.
-To schedule a consultation where you can discuss your claim with us in more detail, call us today at 404-620-4301.
+To help you navigate the legal waters and recover your full damages amount even if you have a preexisting medical condition, contact an experienced local attorney.
+At The Millar Law Firm, our injury attorneys are ready to help you prove that you deserve to be compensated for all injuries or aggravated injuries that are related to your accident, and that you were not at fault for the occurrence of your car accident.
+To schedule a consultation where you can discuss your claim with us in more detail, call us today.